 - Get Involved:

-- Participate in our #StoptheHate Educational Calls: PICC hosts monthly webinars to give updates on state and federal immigration policies, summaries of needed action steps, and presentations on relevant immigration topics.
+- Participate in our #StoptheHate Educational Webinars: PICC hosts monthly webinars to give updates on state and federal immigration policies, summaries of needed action steps, and presentations on relevant immigration topics.
 Copies of past presentations are available in our Toolbox.

 - Contact your legislators.
 It is essential for allies to regularly contact local, state, and federal legislators and state their support for immigrant and refugee communities.
-Check out Toolbox for advocacy materials, including the 2017-2018 PA Legislative Session Toolkit.
+Check out our Toolbox for advocacy materials.

 - Sign up for organizations’ newsletters and follow them on social media so you can stay up-to-date on opportunities to volunteer.
 PICC is regularly looking for volunteers to help register New Americans to vote at their citizenship ceremonies in Philadelphia.